Todd-L-Miller/a-paladin-tutorial/a-paladin-narrative.md

 it seems.
-We'll say Alandoor -- Alandoor, and although that does make it smell better, you've learned not to like the sound rains makes on your chain mail, because that means you're going to have dry, polish, and oil it again tonight.
-You're wearing your armor and carrying your long sword in a sheath at your hip and your shield on your back becaus that's what squires at your school wear, that and brown boots -- your instructors like you too much to make you wear white boots -- and light gray pants and a light gray surcoat, on which you carefully stitched a yin-yang symbol, which I can see is already holy to you.
+We'll say Alandoor -- Alandoor, and although that does make it smell better, you've learned not to like the sound rains makes on your chain mail, because that means you're going to have dry, polish, and oil it again before you sleep.
+You're wearing your armor and carrying your long sword in a sheath at your hip and your shield on your back because that's what squires at your school wear, that and brown boots -- your instructors like you too much to make you wear white boots -- and light gray pants and a light gray surcoat, on which you carefully stitched a yin-yang symbol, which I can see is already holy to you.

 You and the rest of the class are standing out in the rain because the healer, Evaroom, finally made it all the way around the county